-We can bring you closer to the vision of health and calm you have for your family.
+My team and I bring you closer to the vision of health and success you have for your kids

 Psst...
 Looking for my professional bio with my credentials and media kit all that jazz?
 Click Here

-That means, I help parents implement systematic changes so their kids calm down, have better poops, learn better, focus better, feel better, get better sleep, have more energy, have fewer sick days, rebound from stress better, stay off medication... and simply be happier.
+I help parents implement systematic food and lifestyle changes that help their kids calm down, have better poops, learn better, focus better, feel better, get better sleep, have more energy, have fewer sick days, rebound from stress better, stay off medication... and simply be happier.
 That's a resilient child, and it's what we work on no matter what diagnosis your child might have.

-I'm a Functional Diagnostic Nutrition® Practitioner, Board Certified In Holistic Nutrition.
+I'm a Functional Diagnostic Nutrition® Practitioner, Board Certified In Holistic Nutrition and an author, speaker and educator.
 But first and foremost, I'm mom to three beautiful boys and partner to an amazing artist.
 We are both purpose-driven entrepreneurs trying to simplify our lives, enjoy the process of raising our kids, and do our little bit to make a difference in the world.
 I've worn many hats in my life, but education, health and personal development are the common threads that tie all my experiences together.

 How I Got Here...